World War II Soldier laid to rest in hometown

 Dozens gathered under cloudy skies as Sergeant Howard Gotts was buried in the spot his parents reserved for him after he went missing.

-On August 1, 1943 Gotts was killed ion a bombing run in World War II.
+On August 1, 1943, Gotts was killed during a bombing run in World War II.
 But officials were unable to identify his remains and he was buried in a military cemetery in Belgium.
 Gotts’ parents and siblings died without knowing what happened to him.

 “It really hurt my grandmother that no one knew where his remains were and that is a closure that they could never get,” said Joyce Richardson, Gotts’ great-niece.